ArafatSabbir/HackerRank_JAVA_Prctice/README.md

-# HackerRank_JAVA_Prctice
+# HackerRank JAVA Prctice
-All java Practice in HackerRank.
+All java Practice in Hacker Rank.